 Never used crypto before?
-This guide will walk you through it
+This guide will walk you through it step by step.

 The whole process takes about 10 minutes once you're set up.